kubernetes-sigs/kubebuilder/docs/book/src/cronjob-tutorial/running.md

 If you're not running a local API server, you'll also need to figure out how to proxy traffic from the remote cluster to your local webhook server.
-For this reason, we generally reccomended disabling webhooks when doing your local code-run-test cycle, as we do below.
+For this reason, we generally recommend disabling webhooks when doing your local code-run-test cycle, as we do below.

 </aside>